2.b) Gravitational aether as a state of physical matter

 The current Standard Model of Quantum Theory depends on points in space with emerging, virtual, or mathematical properties.
 Normally, in the current philosophy of science, the word "emergent" justifies unexplained phenomenon, avoiding magical or religious arguments, as in the case of the generally accepted Theory of Evolution, by Charles Darwin.

-Classical Physics did not connect aether with the radial symmetry of the reticular structure of matter that supports gravity field or first state of physical matter –if we do not count the hypothetical total symmetry of matter–.
-The disciple of Descartes, Christian Huygens, described aether as subtle balls of air in contact in order to be able to transmit light.
+Classical Physics did not connect aether with the radial symmetry of the reticular structure of gravity or first state of physical matter –if we do not count the hypothetical total symmetry of matter–.
+The disciple of Descartes, Christian Huygens, described aether as subtle balls of air in contact to be able to transmit light.
 Augustin Fresnel concluded that light waves were transverse waves when he was studying the polarization of Iceland spar, or calcite.

 Throughout this book, we will apply additional properties and mechanisms of gravity –or the first state of physical matter– to understand complex phenomena such as electromagnetism, the weak and strong nuclear forces or black holes.
-Regardless, we will begin to relate the specific characteristics and properties that will be useful to explain the force of gravity from the point of view of Global Mechanics.
+Regardless, we will begin to relate the specific characteristics and properties that will be useful to explain the force of gravity from Global Mechanics.

-Given the unification of gravitational and electromagnetic interactions –because the first state of physical matter is their common medium support– the electromagnetic interaction is included inside the chapter on gravity in the book.
+Given the unification of gravitational and electromagnetic interactions –because the first state of physical matter is their common medium support– the electromagnetic interaction is included in the chapter on gravity in the book.

 The attempt is to characterize functionally the reticular structure of matter or global aether as a support of the forces of gravity; backing Global Physics when it says that global aether will be present, in one way or another, in all known physical processes.